 Trick candles on the cake?

-No. It's no fun to make a wish and then not get it because your parents got trick candles!
+Maybe, but be carful!
+It's no fun to make a wish and then not get it because your parents got trick candles!
 If you really want to use these, do it as a stunt with a cupcake later in the day.
 Some children resort to spitting out the candles as the only way to put the fire out - no one wants spit splattered over the cake!
 Think your child would never spit on the cake to get the candles out?
 Well sometimes it is one of their friends who does the honor!

 Cone-shaped party hats?

 No. Save your money.
 The rubberband chin strap is easily snapped, and that's a bunch of sharp points wandering around the room.
+Instead, consider using plastic top hats and they can double as a container for any party favors.

 Off-limit rooms?